Spencerx/EventScraper/README.md

 TODOS
 -----
 * Log with log4j
-* Data storage with MongoDB
 * Unit tests
 * Create parser class
-* Implement Spring Framework.
-    * Convert service, parser and DAO to singletons
-    * Inject parser and DAO instances into service
+* Inject parser and into service
+* Ensure only unique records are stored
+* Create interfaces